Gbillinger/WebDevGB/README.md

-Open "WebDevTestGB."
+Open "WebDevprojectGB."
 Made for a class project.